Wondering where to sell a car? Compare 9 popular sites to sell a used car online

 • Serviced provinces: All provinces have in-person dealerships you can sell your car to.
 Do your homework to find a dealer with a good reputation.

-• Who it’s best for: Best for people who would rather do business in person or have a preferred dealership they want to work with.
+• Who should consider it: People who would rather do business in person or have a preferred dealership they want to work with.

 ProsCons